The Platinum Collection (Alicia Keys album)

 The Platinum Collection is a box set by American recording artist Alicia Keys.
 It contained Keys' first three studio albums, Songs in A Minor (2001), The Diary of Alicia Keys (2003) and As I Am (2007).
 The box set was released on May 10, 2010, in United States through J Records.
 It peaked at number twenty on UK Albums Chart, also peaking on charts in Ireland, Portugal, Spain and Switzerland.
 It was certified Silver by British Phonographic Industry (BPI) for selling over 60,000 copies in United Kingdom.

 Commercial performance

-The Platinum Collection was first released on May 4, 2010, in Europe through Sony Music.
-It only peaked on charts in European countries: in United Kingdom, Ireland, Spain, Portugal and Switzerland.
+The Platinum Collection only peaked on charts in European countries: in United Kingdom, Ireland, Spain, Portugal and Switzerland.
 It was also certified Silver by British Phonographic Industry (BPI) for selling over 60,000 copies in United Kingdom.
-It was released in United States on May 10, 2010, through J Records and failed to chart in that territory.
+It failed to chart in United States.